aneeshdurg/what_is_a_filesystem/_pages/5-inodes.md

 + the size of the file

 While the first attribute may be obvious, the second is equally important as it lets us know if we should only read a portion of a block.
+To keep things simple and efficient, we'll enforce that a block must be completely full of the user's data before a file can request another block.
+Note that some filesystems don't impose such constraints and instead implement a _sparse file_, although we won't discuss them here.

-To satisfy these requirements, we define a struct that we call an `inode`.
+To satisfy our requirements, we define a struct that we call an `inode`.
 The etymology of `inode` is somewhat murky, with a popular belief that the name is a contraction of `index` and `node` [(at least, that's what wikipedia says)](https://en.wikipedia.org/wiki/Inode).

 For the sake of simplicity and efficient access, some filesystems have a fixed set of inodes, or inode-esque structures.